Diagnosis of NAFLD & NASH

 - metabolic syndrome

-Your doctor will ask about diet and lifestyle factors that may make you more likely to develop NAFLD and NASH, such as a lack of physical activity, eating a diet high in sugar and starch, or drinking sugary beverages.
+Your doctor will ask about diet and lifestyle factors that may make you more likely to develop NAFLD, such as a lack of physical activity, eating a diet high in sugar, or drinking sugary beverages.

-Medical tests can’t show whether alcohol is the cause of fat in your liver.
-Your doctor will ask about your alcohol intake to find out whether fat in your liver is a sign of alcoholic liver disease or NAFLD.
+Your doctor will also ask about other causes of liver disease or fat in your liver.
+Your doctor will ask about your alcohol intake to find out whether fat in your liver is a sign of alcohol-associated liver disease or NAFLD.

 During a physical exam, a doctor usually examines your body and checks your weight and height to calculate your body mass index.
-Your doctor will look for signs of NAFLD or NASH, such as
+Your doctor will look for signs of NAFL or NASH, such as

 - an enlarged liver

 - signs of insulin resistance, such as darkened skin patches over your knuckles, elbows, and knees

-What tests do doctors use to diagnose NAFLD and NASH?
+What tests do doctors use to diagnose NAFLD?

-Doctors use blood tests, imaging tests, and sometimes liver biopsy to diagnose NAFLD and NASH.
+Doctors use blood tests, imaging tests, and sometimes liver biopsy to diagnose NAFLD and to tell the difference between NAFL and NASH.

 A health care professional may take a blood sample from you and send the sample to a lab.
 Your doctor may suspect you have NAFLD if your blood test shows increased levels of the liver enzymes alanine aminotransferase (ALT) and aspartate aminotransferase (AST).

 Your doctor may use the following imaging tests to help diagnose NAFLD

-- Ultrasound.
-Ultrasound uses a device called a transducer, which bounces safe, painless sound waves off your organs to create an image of their structure.
+- ultrasound, which uses a device called a transducer that bounces safe, painless sound waves off your organs to create an image of their structure